benbas/Tutorial_1/README.md

-**Basic introduction to data types (integers, floats, strings and booleans)**
+**Basic introduction to data types**

-The important data types that you need to know in Python right now are the following:
+The important data types in Python that you need to know right now are:

 - Integers (int)
 - Floats (float)